 Game play: 7/10 The game was easy to teach, I did find some of the rules to be unclear.
 The game is great fun if you can look past the unbalanced powers and clunky point system.

 Components : 5/5 The artwork is colourful and full of humour.
 I loved the feel and look of the wooden pieces.
 The cardboard floors and game board is nice and thick and stood up well to the punishment it received when playing.

 Complexity vs. Depth: 3/5 The game is easy to grasp and is a great lightweight dexterity game.
 There is a bit of strategy involved when using power cards but not a lot.

 Theme : 5/5 The game bulges with theme.
 From the wooden components to the player boards, the designers have created a game that pulls you in from the moment you pick up the box.

 Overall : 3/5 Terror in Meeple City is a good monster dexterity game.
-It could have been a great one but, its clunky scoring system, unclear rules and unbalanced powers prevents it from reaching the heights I hoped it would.
+It could have been a great one but, its clunky scoring system, unclear rules and unbalanced powers prevent it from reaching the heights I hoped it would.
 I would still suggest you give it a try.